Back

 Features

-Supports all firmware versions
+Supports all Switch firmware versions.

-btdrv-mitm module adds extension IPC commands that can be used to interact with the bluetooth process without interfering with the state of the system.
+mc.mitm module adds extension IPC commands that can be used to interact with the bluetooth process without interfering with the state of the system.

 Supported Controllers